Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 # Goals and how they are measured
 1. The tool will have a case to encapsulate all of the circuitry.
 The measure of success will be if there is a case and it measures no more than 12x12 inches.
 2. The diagnostic tool will be able to be powered by two different sources, a 10 to 40 volt DC bus and through a USB.
 For this to be successful the tool will need to be powered through both the mediums seperately ten out of ten times.
-3. When powered the diagnostic tool's screen will turn on, and will display data.
-To measure this as success the screen will need to power on and display experimental data five times.
+3. When powered the diagnostic tool's screen will turn on, and will display the following: PWM signal data, tachometer signal data, and mode selection.
+To measure this as success the tool will need to
 4. The diagonostic tool will be able to preform the fan simulation mode.
 For this to be successful the tool will need to adjust the follow parameters five out of five times:

 - Adjusting the minumum and maximum fan speed